 - Moons and Suns.

-Dominoes is a fun game if you’ve ever had the pleasure of playing, and there are so many different varieties to keep things interesting as well!
-I like this ingenious idea from Iron & Wine to create your very own enlarged lawn set of dominoes!
-All you need for this craft is wood planks (you will need to saw these into domino-sized bits) and some paint.
+I love playing dominoes and I like this ingenious idea from Iron & Wine to create your very own enlarged lawn set of dominoes!
+All you need is wood planks (sawed into domino size) and paint.
 I also quite like the idea of using different shades for each domino to keep things colorful.

 Other Brilliant Yard Games